sedpeep/Twitter-Scraper/README.md

 -pip install pandas as pd
 -pip install openpyxl

 NOTE: When the gmail is login-ed, you need to press the Continue as - option when it reaches twitter page.
 For that reason time.sleep(10) is added

+UPDATE: Due to X/Twitter being banned banned, I am not able to test the code.
+I will provide updates as soon as i can